 The Company requires accurate reporting of information in order to make responsible business decisions.
-Accurate records are critical to meeting the Company's legal, financial, and management obligations.
-Ensure that all records and reports, including timecards, invoices, expense reports, purchase orders, contracts, work orders, sales orders, journal entries, vouchers, vendor and customer information, technical and product information, correspondence and public communications, are full, fair, accurate, true, timely, and understandable.
+Accurate books and records are critical to meeting the Company's legal, financial, and management obligations.
+Ensure that all books, records and reports, including timecards, invoices, expense reports, purchase orders, contracts, work orders, sales orders, journal entries, vouchers, vendor and customer information, laboratory data, technical and product information, correspondence and public communications, are full, fair, accurate, true, timely, and understandable.
 Never misstate facts, omit critical information, or modify records or reports in any way to mislead others, and never assist others in doing so.

-All of the Company's books, accounts and financial statements must be maintained in reasonable detail, must accurately reflect the Company's transactions and must conform both to legal requirements and to the Company's system of internal controls.
+All of the Company's books, accounts and financial statements must be maintained in reasonable detail, must accurately reflect the Company's transactions, and must conform both to legal requirements and to the Company's system of internal controls.
+All books and records must also be properly maintained, retained and correctly disposed of following all applicable regulatory requirements and requirements per the Company's Records Management Policy.